Best Dental Clinic In Bangalore Indiranagar | Best Dentist in Bangalore Indiranagar

 Oral Piercings and your health

 An oral or mouth piercing is a small piercing in the tongue, lip, cheek, or uvula (teardrop-shaped soft tissue that hangs down the back of your throat.) where you can wear jewellery.
 Many get these piercings as a form of self-expression, or as part of their culture or something they are passionate about.
 As of today, there has been an increasing demand from adolescents and young people for oral piercings that has generated concern within the dental fraternity regarding the risk posed from this type of piercing.
-If you're thinking about getting an , you may want to be well educated and aware about the relationship between oral piercings and .
+If you’re thinking about getting an oral piercing, you may want to be well educated and aware about the relationship between oral piercings and oral health.
 If you already have an oral piercing, you must know more about how you can maintain and care for your oral health.
 The most common immediate complications following an oral piercing is pain and swelling of the site of the piercing, which in severe cases affects breathing, especially in cases with tongue piercing.
 You may experience trouble eating and speaking immediately after placing the oral jewellery, although temporary could cause further problems if the mouth is not well adjusted to it.

 Risks Involved with Oral Piercings

 • Infection and swelling: Our mouth has a moist environment and is home to huge amounts of breeding bacteria, therefore, an ideal place for infection.
 When this bacterium gets into the piercings, it can lead to infection.
 The infection can spread quickly if left untreated and at times can become life threatening!
 Constantly touching the jewellery with your hand, fiddling with the piercings using other objects or the use of tobacco products, can increase your risk of infection.
 Oral piercings can also injure gums and lead to cracked or sensitive teeth.
-There are cases where-in piercings have been known to damage fillings.
+There are cases where-in piercings have been known to damage tooth fillings.

 • Gingival problems: People with tongue piercings are more likely to develop gingival recession in the lower lingual region than those who do not.
 Also, the severity of the recession is significantly higher.
 Gingival recession can produce a poor aesthetic appearance and increase the risk of teeth sensitivity.
 Lip piercings can cause traumatic damage to the buccal gingiva.